ShaniWolfson/study-assistant-backend/README.md

-Got it!
-Here's the README.md content formatted as a proper Markdown file.
-You can simply copy and paste this directly into a file named README.md in the root of your study-assistant-backend repository.

-Markdown

 # Study Assistant Backend

 This repository contains the backend for the AI-powered Study Assistant, a web application designed to help users learn by summarizing text, generating quizzes, and creating flashcards from their study materials.